// Research & sources

 Deloitte Insights — 2026

-AI could drive productivity gains of 30–35% across the SDLC — but only for organizations that redesign their development process for AI, not those that simply layer AI tools onto unchanged workflows.
-The critical insight: AI accelerates execution, it does not fix broken process.
+AI could drive productivity gains of 30–35% across the SDLC — but only for organizations that redesign their development process for AI.
 The SDLC itself has to change for the gains to materialize.

 Agentic SDLC in Practice: The Rise of Autonomous Software Delivery